sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. At the top right, click `Add Widget` again, then select your Queue Manager `mq` and select the `Channels` widget.
   -  In your new Channels widget, click on `Create (+)` to create a new channel called **ACE.TO.mq**, of type `Server-connection`.
   - Having created it, click `ACE.TO.mq` to select it, and then click `Properties`.
   - On the MCA tab, for `MCA User ID` specify **mqm**.
+This forces this userID to be used when a connection is attempted.
+For this lab session it makes for an easy connection; in a Production environment more strict security should be applied.
 	![](./images/cipdemo/ace-specify-MCA.jpg)
-  - You have just created a channel, which will be used by the MQ Client built into ACE Integration Server, when its flows want to connect to this Queue Manager.
+  - You have just created a channel, which will be used by the MQ Client built into ACE Integration Server when its flows want to connect to this Queue Manager.
 1. At the top right, click `Add Widget` again, then select your Queue Manager `mq` and select the `Channel Authentication Records` widget.
   -  In your new Channel Authentication Records widget, click on `Create (+)`.
   -  Specify `Rule Type` = **Block**, and `Identity` = **Final assigned user ID** - click `Next`.